elisedemarie/voice_id/README.md

 ## Purpose
 This project makes use of the Mozilla Common Voice public dataset.
 The project aims to be a lightweight approach to processing voice data, building relevant features, and making predictions about the speaker's self-reported gender and age.

-Currently the project predicts the self-reported gender of the speaker.
-The best validation results are an f1-score of 0.98 and accuracy of 0.99.
+Currently, the project predicts the self-reported gender of the speaker.
+The best validation results are an f1-score of 0.98 and an accuracy of 0.99.

 ![Screen Shot 2024-02-28 at 1 30 36 pm](https://github.com/elisedemarie/voice_id/assets/135685125/a0cd8a6b-da50-4836-b14c-675d546fdd7f)